 Please consider donating to this wonderful cause.
 It would mean so much to me.
 All donations are greatly appreciated and tax deductible.
 They’ll not only support LLS research, but patient services, advocacy, public and professional education, and community services as well.
 For more information about LLS, please visit www.lls.org

 Thank you, from the bottom of my heart.
-It has been nearly a decade since Emily has passed, and I can think of no better way to honor her life than to help another family who may be going through what the Koehls went through.
+I can think of no better way to honor her life than to help another family who may be going through what the Koehls went through.
 This is a gift of hope.
 I pray a cure will be found and that lives will be saved.

 Here is the closing prayer and some of her favorite scriptures from Emily’s letter letting her loved ones know about her bone marrow failure: